dmxcody/212-spring-2019/lab-06/readme.md

 We recommend working outside cs50 IDE, so you can visualize graphics when executing the Python script.
 Unless you're using Linux go to [python.org](https://www.python.org), mouse over "Downloads" and select your operating system, click "Latest Python 3 Release...", scroll to the bottom of the page and select the most appropriate download link.
 If you are using Linux, go to your terminal and run `[apt-get or equivalent] install python3`).
 When installing Python, make sure it's added to your system path.
 Ask a TA if you need help with the installation process.

-Once you have Python installed, go to your terminal (on Windows it's PowerShell, on Mac it should be just "Terminal", which you can search for with Finder) and type `pip install matplotlib`.
+Once you have Python installed, go to your terminal (on Windows it's PowerShell, on Mac it should be just "Terminal", which you can search for with Finder) and type `python -m pip install matplotlib`.
 It should proceed to install Matplotlib along with any libraries necessary for it to run.
 Y ou should now be ready to proceed.